singnet/snet-daemon/metrics/README.md

 }
 ```

-Daemon must call the services as configured in heartbeat_svc_end_point and the type to get the service heartbeat.
+Daemon must call the services as configured in heartbeat_endpoint and the type to get the service heartbeat.
 Sample Heartbeat Service result is

 GET http://127.0.0.1:25000/heartbeat